gstanden/orabuntu-lxc/README.md

 Begin Update:  January 16, 2018

 Orabuntu-LXC announces the upcoming release of Orabuntu-LXC v6.0-beta "AMIDE" edition.
 A blog post will be forthcoming detailing the extensive expansion of features and capabilities.
 The Orabuntu-LXC v6.0-beta "AMIDE" edition software is already in dev branch.
+Creating a wiki, user manual, and better documentation is a major Orabuntu-LXC roadmap item for 2018.
+For now, the anylinux-services.sh file has an extensive header explaining how to use the software.
+The main variables that need to be set are:

+SudoPassword
+GRE
+Set subnet IP ranges
+MultiHost

+Use of these variables is explained operationally in anylinux-services.sh file.
+As mentioned, documentation is coming!

 Begin Update:  January 11, 2018